portrik/adventofcode/README.md

 # Advent of Code

-These are my solution to the Advent of Code
+If you hate easy and elegant solutions to problems, these solutions just the thing for you.